The taintedblood Timeline - what really happened...

 There have been two major lines of work toward this end: "One has drawn on recombinant DNA techniques to construct bacteria capable of producing "human proteins".
 The alternative has been to change the characteristics of animal, including human, cells to make them more amenable to large-scale cultivation in vitro.

-"It is necessary to decide whether the principal plasma proteins could be generally available at a competitive cost and of proven safety in a time-scale which bears upon the development of BPL.
+We are not surprised to see what criteria the NBTS PFT Working Party use to decide whether or not to implement genetic manipulation techniques:"It is necessary to decide whether the principal plasma proteins could be generally available at a competitive cost and of proven safety in a time-scale which bears upon the development of BPL.
 If so it is important to decide whether the technology arising from genetic manipulation is one which BPL would logically become engaged in." (page 27, para 3)

 "Given prompt action on the redevelopment of conventional fractionation facilities, the return on investment will have been achieved before genetically engineered products can have a major impact.
 Nevertheless failure to take account of them may lead to a crisis shortly after the new plant has commenced operation." (page 30, final para)